RileyHop1/Rapsberrry-Pi-2-Mecanum-Wheel-Car-Project/README.md

 I didn't really learn anything new about software design or C++ from this project.
 I had already taken TCS 360 beforehand, and within that class, I wrote a 2D dungeon crawler in C++ using the SDL3 library, so I already have some experience working on software projects and
 C++.
 All the things we did for this project in C++ kind of just fall under the scope of things I have already done.

+### Erik Babonis:
+I think the most difficult part of the project was working on the header files, simply because we covered them more recently so I had to go back and check other works more consistently.
+The camera code was probably the easiest, while working on main and simulation was consideraly more difficult.
+Also had to rework car.cpp so that the simulation effects would and tracking would come from the proper channels.

+This project definetly gave me a better idea of how to use header files and the differences between c and c++ and why we use each.
+I think building a lot of the code from the ground up also gave us a unique perspective on different ways we can tackle problems.
+One of the most difficult things was actually staying within the specifications of the assignment, as we talked at length about how a lot of the seperated files could be combined for better efficiency and work better with encapsulation.
+Specifically the car.cpp should maintain its own position instead of having a seperate source file track that for it.

 ## Testing

 ### Test Scenario 1